-DEPARTMENT 6 - JUNIOR HORSES
+DEPARTMENT 6 - JUNIOR HORSES (DANISH AND REGULAR JUDGING)

-(DANISH AND REGULAR JUDGING)
+DEPARTMENT 106 - OPEN HORSES (REGULAR

-DEPARTMENT 106 - OPEN HORSES
+JUDGING ONLY)

-(REGULAR JUDGING ONLY) Superintendent: Rebekah Ghormley
+Superintendent: Rebekah Ghormley, Shannon Gher, Amanda Smiley

-DATE: SATURDAY, AUGUST 17, 2019
+DATE: SATURDAY, AUGUST 21, 2021

-- No Open class animal may be entered in the name of any person other than the bonafide owner or owners, and should any prove to be otherwise entered, premiums awarded will be forfeited. - Junior class horses and ponies must be owned or managed by the exhibitor or the exhibitor's immediate family on or before May 1 of the exhibit year.
+- Junior class horses and ponies must be owned or managed by the exhibitor or the exhibitor's immediate family on or before May 1 of the exhibit year.
 Management or ownership records will be checked by the superintendent on show day.
 If special circumstances occur, it will be dealt with by a special committee. - No exhibitor may exhibit more than two head in this department (In accordance with ATCP Chapter 160). - Each animal may be exhibited only once under Danish judging (showmanship, equitation), and once under Regular judging (halter, pleasure, trail, or gymkhana) for premiums. - Exhibitors should only enter two premium classes per horse.
-Additional classes may be entered the day of the show. - Exhibitors may not bring animals until the day of the show. - Open classes will run concurrent with the junior classes, but will be judged separately. - Youth participating in the Crawford County Fair Horse classes must adhere to the following safety policies: a) Wear protective headgear (SEI approved) which fits correctly, b) Wear shoes or boots which will provide protection from the hazards of working with horses, and c) Wear clothing appropriate for the activity, which will protect them from the elements surrounding this event. - Helmets are not required for adults (18 years of age and older) participating in Department 106.
-However, it is highly recommended for safety reasons. - No stallion over 16 months will be permitted to show. - All exhibitors must complete an animal identification form with current copy of a Coggins Test & original Coggins Test form turned in to superintendent the day of show. - ALL NEW ANIMAL exhibitors MUST attend Consumer Protection Training in order to exhibit at the 2019 Crawford County Fair. - IN ORDER TO RECEIVE THE PREMIUM, HORSE EXHIBITORS WILL BE EXPECTED TO BRING HORSE PROJECT DESCRIPTION FORM TO FAIR.
-RETRIEVE FORM BY VISITING WWW.CRAWFORDCOUNTYWISCONSINFAIR.C OM.
+Additional classes may be entered the day of the show for Ribbon Only. - Exhibitors may not bring animals until the day of the - Open classes will run concurrent with the junior classes, but will be judged separately. - Youth participating in the Crawford County Fair Horse classes must adhere to the following safety policies: a) Wear protective headgear (SEI approved) which fits correctly, b) Wear shoes or boots which will provide protection from the hazards of working with horses, and c) Wear clothing appropriate for the activity, which will protect them from the elements surrounding this event. - Helmets are not required for adults (18 years of age and older) participating in Department 106.
+However, it is highly recommended for safety reasons. - No stallion over 16 months will be permitted to show. - All exhibitors must complete an animal identification form with current copy of a Coggins Test & original Coggins Test form turned in to superintendent the day of show. - ALL NEW ANIMAL exhibitors MUST attend Consumer Protection Training in order to exhibit at the 2021 Crawford County Fair. - IN ORDER TO RECEIVE THE PREMIUM, HORSE EXHIBITORS WILL BE EXPECTED TO BRING HORSE PROJECT DESCRIPTION FORM TO FAIR.
+RETRIEVE FORM BY VISITING WWW.CRAWFORDCOUNTYWISCONSINFAIR.COM.
 THE FORM MUST BE DROPPED OFF AT THE FAIR OFFICE DURING REGULAR ENTRY TIMES.

-All Premiums: Blue: 8.00; Red, 7.00; White, 6.00; Pink, 5.00 unless otherwise listed.
+Premiums 8.00 7.00 6.00 5.00 unless otherwise listed.